Once you are ready to begin dog showing, the first step is to fill out a entry form from a schedule.

 - Record details of the show(s) and class(es) entered, you may need this information in readiness for completing other award paperwork, such as the junior warrant

 - If your dog had an operation that alters its natural conformation, you must write to us to seek permission to continue to show your dog before entering any more shows.
 In addition, you will need to include a report from the vet in question confirming the surgery undertaken.
 This will then be placed before the relevant committee for consideration at the next available meeting and you will be informed of the outcome shortly thereafter.
-If you have any questions, please email our health team
+If you have any questions, please send an email here.

 - Decide on your outfit, such as a pair of trousers and a jacket.
 When showing you should dress smartly to complement your dog.
 Make sure your shoes are comfortable